 The OSKA Coordination Council plays a key role in matching labour market needs with training resources, taking into account the proposals and suggestions put forward by sectoral expert panels.
 The work of the Coordination Council is supported by the Estonian Qualifications Authority.

 The Coordination Council approves the list of sectoral expert panels and their policies and practices.
 The Coordination Council approves sectoral reports and proposals put forward by expert panels, provided that they contribute to the balanced development of Estonian society and are feasible.

-The Coordination Council consists of the representatives – board members or organisation heads – of the Ministry of Education and Research, Ministry of Economic Affairs and Communications, Ministry of Social Affairs, Ministry of Finance, the Estonian Employers’ Confederation, the Estonian Chamber of Commerce and Industry, the Estonian Service Unions’ Confederation (TALO), the Estonian Trade Union Confederation and the Estonian Unemployment Insurance Fund.
+The Coordination Council consists of the representatives – board members or organisation heads – of the Ministry of Education and Research, Ministry of Economic Affairs and Communications, Ministry of Social Affairs, Ministry of Finance, Ministry of the Interior, the Bank of Estonia (Eesti Pank), the Estonian Employers’ Confederation, the Estonian Chamber of Commerce and Industry, the Estonian Service Unions’ Confederation (TALO), the Estonian Trade Union Confederation and the Estonian Unemployment Insurance Fund.

 OSKA Panel of Advisers

 The OSKA Panel of Advisers contributes to the development of the OSKA methodology and to preparing the decisions of the Coordination Council.
 It has the task of being a partner and adviser to the Estonian Qualifications Authority.
 While the Coordination Council comprises representatives appointed by managements of organisations and authorities, the Panel of Advisers includes, besides the organisations represented in the Coordination Council, the best experts in the labour market and education fields from Estonian universities, research companies, professional associations, etc.